solracnauj92/pixelstation-api/README.md

 3. **Amy - Retro Streamer (Age: 32):**
    > "Pixel Station is a haven for content creators like me!
 Sharing my retro gaming experiences with a collaborative community has been fantastic.
 The support and engagement from viewers within the Pixel Station community have significantly boosted my channel.
 It's more than just a platform; it's a retro gaming family!"

----
-# Overview of Django Apps

-## Backend API Overview
+# Django Backend API Overview

 This backend API, built with **Django** and **Django REST Framework**, powers the core functionality of Pixiel Station.
 It provides robust data management and secure endpoints for user interaction, allowing the frontend to deliver a seamless and engaging experience.
 Key features managed by the backend include: